maxfordham/mxf-code-docs/book/docs/developing.md

 - https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring

+### Managing defaults, optional and required variables

+- something should be a default if in production the value is normally fixed / should have default behaviour
+- minimum required dependent variables should normally be non-default args / params to indicate to the user that these values are required to be set

 ## Standalone Development

 Within this paradigm, apps and packages are developed on the developers machine and deployed to the practice on the